wisamWR/ComVi_CoinDetection/README.md

 # Coin Detection with YOLOv11

-A real-time coin detection system using YOLOv11 object detection model.
+A real-time coin detection system using YOLO v11 object detection model.
 This project can detect and classify four types of US coins: penny, nickel, dime, and quarter.

 ## 🎯 Features